 Your bid strategy setting tells Bing Ads how you want to manage your bids.
 Whichever bid strategy you use, Bing Ads will always respect your budget limit.
-Currently, you have two bid strategy options:
+Currently, there are three bid strategy options:

 Bing Ads looks for patterns to identify searches that are most likely to result in a conversion.
 When we see a good opportunity, we increase your bid up to 30% to capitalize on it.
 On the other hand, if the patterns show that a conversion is less likely, we lower your bid.
 Up or down, this change will be made after we apply any bid adjustments you have set.
 If you haven't optimized your campaign yet, Enhanced CPC should reduce your cost per conversion and increase your total conversion count while respecting your current budget.